 – Pelargonium Australe.
 This beautiful pink flower may be found on sand dunes or cliffs.

 – Magenta Storksbill.
 More of a ground cover, these deep pink lovelies can be found in the forest and woodland areas of NSW, Victoria and South Australia.
 Which would look stunning as a rockery or bedding display plant.

 Have we tickled your interest?
 Would you like to learn more about geraniums?
-They’re certainly one of the most versatile and rewarding plants and have been lovingly cared for by gardeners for centuries in many parts of the world.
+They’re certainly one of the most versatile plants and have been lovingly cared for by gardeners for centuries in many parts of the world.

 To further help you, we have included a few resources that we found really inspiring, helpful and interesting:

 The websites: DayLilliesInAustralia and Mudbrick Herb Cottage provide excellent tips on how to grow scented geraniums.
 In addition; Herb Cottage has a broad range of organically grown Geraniums for sale.
 Lastly for a thourough ‘how to’, Bunnings Australia is a good resource for country and region specific planting.